xcat2/xcat-core/docs/source/advanced/security/security.rst

   Setup your ``policy`` table on the managment node with the permissions that you would like the non-root id to have.

-  At this time, the id should be able to execute any commands that have been set in the ``policy`` table from the Login Node as their userid.
+  At this time, the non-root id should be able to execute any commands that have been set in the ``policy`` table from the Login Node.

   If any remote shell commmands (psh,xdsh) are needed, then you need to follow `Extra Setup For Remote Commands`_.